Robbyswimmer/Goal-Keeper/README.md

   * Sort goals by type to find weaknesses in your goal setting strategies

 * View all of the goals you have completed to see how many of your goals you have completed
-  * Sort goals by type, or view all goals at once to see how your hard work has paid-off
+  * Sort goals by type, or view all of your goals at once to see all of your hard work

 ![Goal Keeper](/gk-images/completed.png)